Should You Sell or Trade-in Your Vehicle?

 When it comes time to get a new car, you may have to decide whether to sell your old vehicle or trade it in.
 Need an intro to how the trade-in process works?
 We've got you covered!

-How a Trade-in Works
+How a Trade-In Works

 Trading in your vehicle allows you to exchange your old car for a new one at a dealership.
 After examining your old car, the dealer may decide to give you an offer on it.
 The dollar amount of this offer is known as the “trade-in value."
 If you accept, the dealer will subtract the trade-in value from the price of the new car you've chosen.
 If there's an existing loan on your old vehicle, the trade-in value will be used to pay it off before the remaining amount is deducted from the price of the new car.